e271828e/Flight.jl/docs/notes/design/framework_spec.md

-covered" is not a property of conditions but of *application at boundary zero*. `init!` (and trim's commit, which runs the same boundary) compares the resolved plan's slot coverage against the `Build`'s `input_faces` before writing anything; a shortfall is one batched, declaration-ordered diagnostic (`UninitializedSlots`, a §15.2 kind) naming every uncovered face.
+covered" is not a property of conditions but of *application at boundary zero*. `init!` (and trim's commit, which runs the same boundary) compares the resolved plan's slot coverage against the `Build`'s `input_faces` before writing anything; a shortfall is one collected, declaration-ordered diagnostic (`UninitializedSlots`, a §15.2 kind) naming every uncovered face.
 Pre-write means all-or-nothing: a rejected init leaves the sim exactly as it was, the same posture as failed trim.